rainman456/solana_dappTreasury/README.md

   - Invalid recipient (not in whitelist, if enforced).
   - Zero-amount or invalid start time.
 - **Payout Execution**:
-  - Attempting to execute before the scheduled time.
+  - Attempting execution before the scheduled time.
   - Exceeding the epoch spending limit.
   - Non-authorized caller attempting execution.
   - Payout to a non-whitelisted recipient.